ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

 Running in the Background
 --------------------------

 Sometimes it's useful to continue working on the command line, even after you've executed a command that's going to take a while to finish.
 Normally this command would occupy the shell, and prevent you from typing in commands and receiving results.
-But we can "put jobs in the background" so that they don't occupy your shell directly:
+But we can 'put jobs in the background' so that they don't occupy your shell directly:

     sleep 1000000
     <control-z>  # shows as '^Z'